Doris Betts: Profile

 Betts was born in Statesville, North Carolina in 1932, the only child of Mary Ellen and William Elmore.
 In 1950 she graduated from Statesville High School, and attended the University of North Carolina at Greensboro.
 While an undergraduate student she married then law student Lowry Betts, who later became a district judge in Chatham and Orange Counties, North Carolina; they had three children.
 She won the Mademoiselle College Fiction contest during her sophomore year (1953) for the story "Mr. Shawn and Father Scott".

 After working as a newspaper reporter for a number of years, Betts joined the faculty of the University of North Carolina at Chapel Hill in 1966.
 She received the UNC Putnam Book Prize in 1954 for her first book, The Gentle Insurrection, three Sir Walter Raleigh Awards (1958, 1965, and 1973) for the best fiction books by a North Carolinian, a Guggenheim Fellowship in Creative Writing (1958–1959), the North Carolina Award and Medal (1975), the Distinguished Service Award for Women (Chi Omega), and the John Dos Passos Award from Longwood College.
 She has also written articles for professional journals, lectured at writers' conferences, and delivered speeches on major college campuses.
 In 1980 she was named a UNC Alumni Distinguished Professor of English.
 She received the Tanner Award for distinguished undergraduate teaching in 1973 and the Katherine Carmichael Teaching Award in 1980.
+She corresponded with literary critic M. Bernetta Quinn.

 Violet, a film adaptation of "The Ugliest Pilgrim", her most widely reprinted short story, won Best Live Action Short at the 54th Academy Awards.
 In 1998, it was the basis of a musical, also named Violet, which won the New York Drama Critics Circle Award.

 Coinciding with her retirement from teaching, the Doris Betts Distinguished Professor in Creative Writing, an endowed chair, was established in her honor.
 SHE served as the Chancellor of the Fellowship of Southern Writers.

 Producer, Nancy Bevins, adapted Betts's short story, "This is the Only Time I'll Tell It" into a short film in 1998.
 Awarded a Humanities Council Grant, the film premiered at Salem College in Winston-Salem, North Carolina with Betts in attendance.

 Betts died at her Pittsboro, North Carolina home of lung cancer on April 21, 2012, aged 79.